What’s special about this particular clothing drive?

 Who can donate to the drive?

 Anyone can!
 Law firms of any size, non-profits, other offices, and individuals.
-Historically, law firms, corporate law departments, legal vendors and government agencies have partnered with us by holding their own drives in November, and delivering the items to us to sort, bag and deliver.
+Historically, law firms, corporate law departments, legal vendors and government agencies have partnered with us by holding their own “feeder” drives in November, and delivering the items to us to sort, bag and deliver.
 We would encourage you to recruit your employer to join us!
 You can sign up your employer by emailing Justin Loffredo (email@example.com) or Ted Kornobis (firstname.lastname@example.org).
 But, regardless of whether you have officially signed up and regardless of whether you have one bag of donations or a truck full, we are grateful to receive any amount of donations that you can provide.
 In other words, there is no minimum commitment.
 If you know of someone who is interested in donating, please feel free to encourage them to do so.
 We post materials about the drive on our website and you are welcome to share them with others.

 How should I prepare my items for the drive?

-We have no rules on how to bring your stuff to the drive – feel free to place your donations in any type of bag (plastic, paper, reusable, etc.), box, or other item (e.g., if you are donating a hamper) that is available to you to transport the items over to our sorting site.
+We have no rules on how to bring your stuff to the drive – feel free to place your donations in any type of bag (plastic, paper, reusable, etc.), box, or inside another item you are donating (e.g., if you are donating luggage) that is available to you to transport the items over to our sorting site.
 No need to dry clean items before dropping them off at the drive, but items must be generally clean and in good condition (not ripped or soiled).

 Where do I drop-off my stuff?

 Donated items may be gathered and stored in your office or home until we kick-off the drive on the Friday of the drive weekend.
 Unfortunately, GFTH has no storage for donated items and we must receive, sort and deliver all of the donated clothing and other items only during the drive weekend.
-Before each drive, information is provided on our website, gfth.org, Facebook, and Twitter about the weekend drive site.
+Before each drive, information is provided on our website, gfth.org, Facebook, and Twitter about the weekend drive “pop-up” location.
 Make sure to check us out and like/follow us so you can be kept in the loop about our activities!